unisb-bioinf/causaltrail/CausalTrail.md

 4.	*Set value to*: Perform a *do-intervention* on the current node.
 The edges to the nodes parents are deleted and its own value is fixed to the selected value.
 5.	*Add Edge to*: Adds an edge to another node.
 To add a new edge double click on the desired target node.
 The added edge will appear in red.
 If the new edge would induce a cycle, an error will be shon in the *Log*.
 Adding an edge causes retraining of the entire network.

 Once an item is selected, it is shown in one of the boxes in the *Query Control Panel*.
 A colour code and a natural language wrapper around the query item boxes help to understand the query.
-Double clicking on an item removes it from the current query.
+Double clicking on an item in the *Query Control Panel* removes it from the current query.

 In addition to the operations on nodes, there is an operation on edges.
-A right click on an edge open a context menu allowing to remove the selected egde.
+A right click on an edge opens a context menu allowing to remove the selected egde.
+Removed edges are shown in grey.
 As for adding an edge, removing one causes retraining of the network too.

 ####Query History####
 The query history enables the user to reload a previously submitted query.
 There are two ways to do this: